danielkza/zfs-feature-discovery/README.md

 * NFD deployed on each node you want to label with the local source configured
     - See https://github.com/kubernetes-sigs/node-feature-discovery
-* `zfsutils`` installed on any node you expected ZFS datasets to be present in.
-If zfsutils is missing or unavailable, pools and datasets will not be detected correctly, though labels will still be produced with empty/default values for consistency.
+* `zfsutils` installed on any node you expected ZFS datasets to be present in.
+If `zfs`, `zpool` and/or `hostid` commands are not availabe, pools and datasets will not be detected correctly, though labels will still be produced with empty/default values for consistency.
-    - Custom path for `zfs`, `zpool` and `hostid` commands will be mounted from the host by default when using Helm.
+    - Binaries commands will be mounted from the host by default when usin Helm.
 You can configure them differently if required.

 ### Node Feature Discovery (NFD)